 Montreal won't host the 2017 World Police and Fire games

-Montreal Mayor Denis Coderre responds to reporters questions before entering a legislature committee on taxi and Uber on February 24, 2016 at the legislature in Quebec City.
+Montreal Mayor Denis Coderre responds to reporters' questions on February 24, 2016 at the legislature in Quebec City.
 (Jacques Boissinot/The Canadian Press)

 The Canadian Press